tapzx2/digital-garden/content/Pants for Dancing.md

 This depends on your overall style choice.
 This video shows some LA legends and their varying pant lengths. [[@Jeremy Otth]] floods a ton. [[@David Frutos]] doesn't flood any. [[@Stephen Sayer]]'s pants are in between where the socks show well when moving, but not really when just standing.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3LHjHTe6ydk?si=SOFa3aGqcsDXvOwV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I went with the flood while in motion look.
 I need my pants to work outside of swing dancing but I wanted the pop of color since I usually am in darks because of travel.
 ![[bal-hop-mm2.jpg|300]]

+I recently got one more pair of black pants that were several inches longer because it looks so not tango to show socks like this.
 ## Style Note - Tuck the Shirt
 If you can, tuck the shirt.
 AHHHHH, Why didn't I tuck this??
 The whole point of the higher waist is to make the line higher on the body to give the visual of longer leg lines.
 Oh well, live and learn.
 ![[nicholas_swing_balboa_hjj2.jpeg|300]]